-- The signal that will be used to gain attention, for example: When the whistle blows, learners must run to you and sit down. - Respect for others. - · Safe participation and use of material only when learners are authorised to do so - Taking care of equipment.
+- The signal that will be used to gain attention, for example: When the whistle blows, learners must run to you and sit down.

+- · Rules about fair play.

+- Respect for others.

+- Safe participation and use of material only when learners are authorised to do so.

+- Taking care of equipment.